Florida Starfish Species Identification: How to Identify 8 Beautiful Types

 Common Comet Star

-Their range is in the Pacific Ocean, Indian Ocean, Atlantic Ocean, and Caribbean Sea.
+HabitatFound in shallow waters (~3.2 feet/1 meter) but recorded at depths up to 100 meters.
+Range includes the Pacific Ocean, Indian Ocean, Atlantic Ocean, and Caribbean Sea.

-L. guildingi has a small disk and typically five long, cylindrical arms (although they can have 4-6).
+Body FeaturesSmall disk with typically five long, cylindrical arms (can have 4-6).

 Common Comet Star color